Complete Guide for PMP Project Description

 Review the Application Before Submit

-Completing the PMP application is a time-consuming process, and most likely you probably cannot wait to submit it.
+Completing the PMP application is a time-consuming process, and most likely, you probably cannot wait to submit it.

 However, you should review your application entirely before you do so.
 This step is even more important if you have multiple similar projects.
 Transferring project descriptions from a Word editor to a PMI online application can be another source of error.